 Once you drag and drop a suitable container, you will notice Add (+) buttons in each of the columns.
 A menu will appear with all the input fields when you click on the Add button.
 You can select your desired field from there, or you can directly drag and drop the fields in columns.

 An essential part of creating a quiz is setting the questions.
 So, take a clipboard and make out the skeleton of your quiz.
 Choose appropriate fields for your questions.
 Be sure to select fields that will generate specific responses like the Dropdown field.

 After choosing the input fields, you can customize them.
 Set an appropriate label and align them.
 Pay attention to the options you provide.
-Since the whole deal is about exciting the users, you can go one step further and add photos to your options.
-You can do that easily with the Radio Field, and Checkbox in WP Fluent Forms.
+Since the whole purpose is to excite the users, you can go one step further and add photos to your options.
+You can do that easily with the Radio Field, Checkbox, etc. in Fluent Forms.

 So you have defined a layout for your WordPress quiz and set your questions.
 Are you done?
 Did you create a smart quiz?
 Is your quiz long and tedious?